gonjila/firstReact/README.md

+# robofriends
-Tutorial for React To run the project:
+Tutorial for React
+To run the project:

 1. Clone this repo
-2. Run npm install
+2. Run `npm install`
-3. Run npm start
+3. Run `npm start`

 <!-- # Getting Started with Create React App